pastUnknownUser/Helix/README.md

 ## Description

-Helix is a from scratch PID Controller for Purdue PROS for Vex V5.
+Helix is a from scratch PID Controller in Purdue PROS for Vex V5.

 ## Table of Contents